-Other information is delivered through timetabled PSHE lessons, in tutor sessions and a programme of visits from professionals supporting our projects and providing input on their careers, such as a visit by the local MP recently.
+Other information is delivered through PSHE lessons, in tutor sessions and a programme of visits from professionals supporting our projects and providing input on their careers, such as a visit by the local MP recently.

-As this is our first year with a Year 8 we will be updating this information throughout the year with specific information as we go along and adding details about the impact that this is having with our pupils and parents.
+We will be updating this information throughout the year with specific information as we go along and adding details about the impact that this is having with our pupils and parents.

 It is important that student look at various options at GCSE and consider the possible paths that their choice can lead to.
 It is essential that students have a broad range of subjects and focus on working towards a strong core in English, Maths and Science which will lead to a wide range of opportunities after GCSE.